kubeshark/docs/src/pages/en/install.md

 Install the CLI using one of these methods:
 ### Run a Shell Script

-Th quickest way to get started is to use a shell script that downloads the right binary for your operating system and CPU architecture:
+The quickest way to get started is to use a shell script that downloads the right binary for your operating system and CPU architecture:
 ```shell
 sh <(curl -Ls https://kubeshark.co/install)
 ```